CT56567/pleasy/README.md

 **<summary>proddown: Overwrite a specified local site with production :white_check_mark: </summary>**
 Usage: pl proddown [OPTION] ...
 [SITE]
 This script is used to overwrite a local site with the actual external production site.
-If no site specified, localprod will be used.
-The external site details are also set in pl.yml under prod: Note: once the local site has been locally backedup, then it can just be restored from there if need be.
+Note: If the local site will be deleted if it already exists.
+Production will be downloaded to stg_[SITE].
+The external site details are set in pl.yml under 'prod:'.

 Mandatory arguments to long options are mandatory for short options too.
   -h --help               Display help (Currently displayed)